CP499ColoradoCollege/CurriculumChangeRequests/README.md

 ![alt text](https://github.com/CP499ColoradoCollege/CurriculumChangeRequests/blob/master/presentation/Architecture.jpg)
 ### External Components:
 **Banner Course Database:**
   A database which holds records for all courses at CC.
-We receive an Excel spreadsheet that we must parse for this data.
+We should receive an Excel spreadsheet that we must parse for this data by putting it into the databaseConnection directory.
 ### Internal Components:
 **Linux OS**
   A linux machine running Ubuntu 20.04 LTS